Pill Identifier App

 Implanted Venous Access Port

-An implanted venous access port is a device used to give treatments and to take blood.
+An implanted venous access port is a device used to give treatments and take blood.
 It may also be called a central venous access device (CVAD).
 The port is a small container that is placed under your skin, usually in your upper chest.
 A port can also be placed in your arm or abdomen.
-The container is attached to a catheter (tube) that enters a large vein.
+The port is attached to a catheter that enters a large vein.
+Your healthcare provider may show you or a family member how to give medicines or liquids through your port.
+A healthcare provider may also visit you at home to give you medicines or treatments.

-• Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.
+- Ask your healthcare provider if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 The night before your procedure:

-• Ask caregivers about directions for eating and drinking.
+Ask healthcare providers about directions for eating and drinking.

 The day of your procedure: